adriankwiatkowski/LogColor/README.md

 # How do I use LogColor?
 Simple use cases will look something like this:

-Printing using Printer (recommended way, because it uses multithreading by default):
+Printing using Printer (recommended way, uses multithreading by default):
 ```java
 Color foreground = AnsiColor.ANSI_BRIGHT_BLUE.getColor();
 Color background = AnsiColor.ANSI_BRIGHT_BG_WHITE.getColor();